An Introduction to Saving Money

 The ability to save money is the cornerstone of building wealth.
 It's also essential for one's sense of security.
 The math is simple: in order to save money, you need to spend less than you earn.
 However, this is often easier said than done, especially when you have to give up or forego things you want.
 But, if you are mindful, there are plenty of ways you begin saving money whatever your age or income level.

 The first and probably most important savings goal you need to consider is building up an emergency fund.
 You can't always predict what life has in store for you.
-A financial emergency may take the form of a job loss, significant medical or dental expense, unexpected home or auto repairs or something unthinkable, such as one of the country's recent super-storms.
+A financial emergency may take the form of a job loss, significant medical or dental expense, unexpected home or auto repairs, a hurricane or major storm, or something unthinkable, such as a global pandemic.
 The last thing you want to do is rely on credit cards with their hefty interest fees or be forced to take out a loan.

 That's where your emergency fund can come in handy.
 Historically, the formula for an emergency account is enough readily available cash to cover three to six months of living expenses.
 But, the figure you settle on may be smaller to start, say $1,000.
 You can then work your way up from there.

 And, when calculating your expenditures, be sure to consider both fixed and variable expenses so you know exactly how much to set aside for emergency savings.

 Once you've decided to save some money, the next question you need to ask yourself is where you should keep it.
 From depositing a set amount of money into a basic savings accounts at your local bank to certificates of deposit (which can have a duration of anywhere from three months to five years) you need to weigh all your available options to find out what's right for you.